farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > _You were tailing someone, but they saw you and disappeared.
 You were fighting a robot, but they adapted, and are now able to anticipate your every move._

-### Worse Position
+### Escalated Risk

 This consequence represents losing control of the situation.
-The action carries you into a more dangerous `position`.
+The action carries you into a riskier situation.

 Perhaps you make the leap across to the next rooftop, only to end up dangling by your fingertips.
-You haven't failed, but you haven't succeeded yet, either.
-You can try again, re-rolling at the new, worse position.
+You haven't failed, but you haven't succeeded either.
+You can try again, re-rolling at the new higher risk.

 This is a good consequence to choose to show escalating action.
 A situation might go from **controlled**, to **risky**, to **desperate** as the action plays out and the PC gets deeper and deeper into trouble.

-> **Reduce the `position rating` by one level for future rolls related to that action.**
+> **Increases the `risk` by one level for future rolls related to that action.**
 >
 > ---
 >